Cdk29/EuRaxess/README.md

 - grant_offers_summarized.RDS : grant offers scrapped shortly before the 15th march 2020.
 Summarized using text rank.
 - job_offer_curated.RDS : job offers scrapped shortly before the 15th march 2020.
 Summarized using text rank.
 - job_labelised_final.RDS : training set for an algorithm.
 This dataset was done by adding to job_labelised the job offer that was retained as negative during the manual examination of the offers due to a mistake inside the keep loop (readline removed the default negative value, so pushing enter as I did removed all the negative offers).
 Created by Datacorrection.R.
+- training_set.RDS : training set for algorithm.
+Not cleaned yet.

 ## Dependencies
 - rvest